-In the event that you fail the knowledge and/or skill portion of the exam, when you want to apply for a retest, you will need to repay for the portion you failed before you can schedule a new exam date.
+If you fail the knowledge and/or skill portion of the exam, you will need to pay for the portion you failed before scheduling a new exam date when you apply for a retest.

-To schedule a test or re-test, contact your training facility where you previously tested or contact a regional testing facility listed on the Test Site List 1700 on D&SDT-Headmaster's North Dakota website.
+To schedule a test or retest, contact your training facility where you previously took the test or contact a regional testing facility listed on the Test Site List 1700 on the D&SDT-Headmaster's North Dakota website.